eic/EICrecon/README.md

 ~~~

 ### Detector Geometry
-The detector geometry itself is contained in a separate repository.
+The detector geometry itself is contained in separate repositories.
-At the moment, the _ECCE_ reference detector design is in a repository
+The _EPIC_ reference detector design is in a repository
-located [here](https://eicweb.phy.anl.gov/EIC/detectors/ecce).
-That requires at least _ACTS_
+located [here](https://github.com/eic/epic).
+This requires at least _ACTS_
-and the _{fmt}_ package the latter of which is built here.
+and the _{fmt}_ package the latter of which is built in the instructions here.

-These instructions turn off the requirement of the DDG4 component in both the
+Note: These instructions turn off the requirement of the DDG4 component in both the
 _ip6_ and _ecce_ geometries since it requires GEANT4 which is not needed here.

-There is currently an issue with the ip6 geometry in that it references a detector element
-called "CylindricalDipoleMagnet" in the far backward region while the C++ source builds a
-component named "ip6_CylindricalDipoleMagnet".
-To get the geometry to fully load, one
-needs to modify the ${EICTOPDIR}/detectors/ip6/ip6/far_backward/magnets.xml file so
-that all magnets are of type "ip6_CylindricalDipoleMagnet".

 ~~~
 mkdir -p ${EICTOPDIR}/detectors